 - Creating Digital Assets.
 You don’t buy an Alt Coin.
 Let me repeat that.
 You don’t buy an Alt Coin.
 You “color” an existing Bitcoin ( % of a Bitcoin or number of Satoshi, which is the smallest divisible unit of a Bitcoin) to represent an asset (stock in a company, a house or car or painting or whatever).
 Then you can buy and sell those assets frictionlessly across borders.

 - Bitcoin Blockchain.
-This is about the public Blockchain.
+This is about the public Bitcoin Blockchain.
 You can also use Colored Coins on Ethereum (another popular public Blockchain).
 If you believe that all Blockchains will be private, this is not for you.
 Using the analogy with the development of the Internet, this is about the Internet not a collection of Intranets.
-Open Coin transactions are validated by a consensus network (either Proof Of Work by Bitcoin Miners or Proof Of Stake or whatever Ethereum uses).
+Open Coin transactions are validated by a consensus network that is proven to be secure over many years and lots of transactions.